Skip to main content

 Precompiled contracts

-All Celo specific precompiles removed except for the transfer precompile which supports Celo token duality (the native asset CELO is also an ERC20 token)
+All Celo specific precompiles have been removed except for the transfer precompile which supports Celo token duality (the native asset CELO is also an ERC20 token)

 Randomness

-The random contract removed, if randomness is needed then the PREVRANDAO opcode can be used, more details here.
+The random contract has been removed.
+If randomness is needed then the PREVRANDAO opcode can be used.
+See here for more details.

 Blocks

-• Block interval changed from 5s to 1s
+• Block interval has changed from 5s to 1s

-• Block gas changed from 50m to 30m
+• Block gas limit has changed from 50m to 30m

 note